Bill Gerstein

 About

-Before joining Conlon Public Strategies, Bill led a major effort within Chicago Public Schools to create comprehensive engagement strategies in South Side and West Side communities.
-He began his career as a Chicago Public Schools high school social studies teacher and track coach before taking over a small chain of supermarkets as an owner and operator.
-In this capacity as a South Side business owner, he became actively involved in community development work and became director of community relations for the Hyde Park Cooperative and executive director for Partners in Development in Bronzeville.
-Working with the community and a group of teachers, Bill organized high schools in the South Shore and Austin neighborhoods, serving as co-founder and principal of these two schools.
+Bill is a committed and thoughtful advisor with a unique perspective stemming from his work in the pre-college education and community development sectors, and as an entrepreneur.
+Bill began his career as a Chicago Public Schools high school social studies teacher and track coach before taking over a small chain of supermarkets as an owner and operator.
+He then completed a master’s in school administration, and worked within CPS and as a high school principal.
+Bill’s work as an entrepreneur on the south side inspired him to become actively involved in community development, which led to positions as director of community relations for the Hyde Park Cooperative and executive director for Partners in Development in Bronzeville.
+Working with the community and a group of teachers, Bill organized high schools in the South Shore and Austin neighborhoods, serving as co-founder and principal of these two neighborhood schools.
+Before joining Conlon Public Strategies, Bill led a major effort within Chicago Public Schools to create comprehensive engagement strategies in the South Side and West Side communities.

 Community